Partnering to Educate and Coach Evaluators - The PEACE Project

 This mentorship program is launched with our partners in the Peacebuilding Evaluation Consortium and is made possible by generous support from the Carnegie Corporation of New York.

-Applications are now open for the 2018 program!
+Applications are now closed for the 2018 program.

 Why become a mentor?